Sugar & Sage is one of the best new bakeries in Dallas. (Photo by Beckley)

 3700 McKinney Avenue, Suite 150

 A small bakery known for its macarons in West Village, Bisous Bisous Patisserie is a great place to grab a sweet treat.
-Opened just a few years ago, this Dallas bakery makes some of the best macarons in Dallas, as well as some other French pastries.
+Opened in 2015, this Dallas bakery makes some of the best macarons in Dallas, as well as some other French pastries.

-For macarons, they offer classic flavors like Tahitian vanilla, chocolate, hazelnut, pistachio and raspberry, as well as some more adventurous options such as tiramisu and passionfruit.
-You can order towers for a party with up to 10 tiers or takeaway a one or two for yourself.
-Besides custom orders, Bisous Bisous’ every day menu features croissants, tarts, cruffins, scones, eclairs, cookies and more.
+For macarons, they offer classic flavors like Tahitian vanilla, chocolate, hazelnut, pistachio, and raspberry, as well as some more adventurous options such as tiramisu and passionfruit.
+You can order towers for a party with up to 10 tiers or take away one or two for yourself.
+Besides custom orders, Bisous Bisous’ everyday menu features croissants, tarts, cruffins, scones, eclairs, cookies, and more.

 Empire Baking Company